coderGirlSu/Marketplace/README.md

 ### Purpose

 As the problem of global warming worsens, and the popularity of fast fashion brands.
-Little attention has been paid to the impact of the shopping habits that people develop to follow trends on our living environment.
-Therefore, I designed this two-sided marketplace, which is based on the protection of the environment to encourage everyone to recycle their own effective resources, sell or buy their own idle items, and develop shopping habits that are not wasteful, so as to protect our only and beautiful earth.
+Little attention has been paid to the impact of the shopping habits that people develop to follow trends in our living environment.
+Therefore, I designed this two-sided marketplace, which is based on the protection of the environment to encourage everyone to recycle their own effective resources, sell or buy their own old items, and develop shopping habits that are not wasteful, so as to protect our only and beautiful earth.

 ### Functionality / features

-Hamburger menu

-Searching bar

-Messaging

-Image uploading

-Rich text
+**Hamburger menu:** This website is responsive, which means it shows hamburger menu when the screen size is under 1200px instead of showing navbar.

+**My orders:** This page will list all the products I have ordered, users will be able to view all their orders on this page.

+**My products:** This page will list all of the products that I have posted. it is easy for users manage their products.

+**Searching bar:** The search bar located on the top of the products and my products page allows users to search their interested products and also narrow down the range of searching.

+**Messaging:** As sellers, they will be able to check their messages from message section where located on the top of the website, which is the part of the navbar. as buyers, they will be able to contact the seller through message section, or click on the contact button where is in the product page.

+**Image uploading:** Users will be able to upload the image of the product which they want to sell.
+The images are stored in the postgres database.

+**Edit and Add a product:** Users will be able to edit, delete, add new products to their website.

+**Rich text:** Rich Text is a field type that enables users to create rich text content, It provides common text formatting options such as paragraphs, adding files, etc.

+**Authentication:** Divise

+**Authorization:** Users have restrictions on what they can see and edit.

 ### Sitemap